 Harriet's second husband, Nelson Davis, fought at the Battle of Olustee during the Civil War.

-Historians believe that it is likely Harriet once hid eleven fugitive slaves at the home of fellow escaped slave and abolitionist Frederick Douglass during their journey to Canada.
+Historians believe that it is likely Harriet once hid eleven fugitives at the home of fellow escaped enslaved person and abolitionist Frederick Douglass during their journey to Canada.

 Despite her massive achievements, Harriet was only five feet tall.

 Her birth name was Araminta Ross.
 She went by the nickname "Minty."

 In 1857, Harriet gave Underground Railroad instructions to 28 of the enslaved that managed to escape to the North together.
 These enslaved became known as the "Cambridge 28."
 This raid, together with a few other large raids, was referred to at the time as the "Stampede of Slaves" to the North by many newspapers.